-The Group operates an LTI Plan through the Brickworks Deferred Employee Share Plan in which employees receive Brickworks Limited shares.
-No consideration is payable by participants for shares under the terms of the plan.
+The Group operates an LTI Plan through the Brickworks Deferred Employee Share Plan and Executive Rights Plan in which employees receive Brickworks Limited shares or performance rights.
+No consideration is payable by participants for shares or performance rights under the terms of the plan.